1 Introduction

 Phocis was the birthplace of the ancient Greeks and the starting point of the sacred river Cephisus.
 [1]

-The name Cephisus was given to rivers throughout the ancient Greek world as they spread out, and was the most common name for rivers in the ancient Greek world.
+The name Cephisus was given to rivers throughout the ancient Greek world as they spread out, and was the name given to the most rivers in the ancient Greek world.

 Phocis was also home to Delphi, one of the oldest oracles in Greece.